wonsunahn/CS1632_RentACat_Cucumber/README.md

 ## What To Do

-You will modify three files: **RentACatImpl.java**, **StepDefinitions.java**, and **rent_a_cat_return_cats.feature**.
-The RentACatImpl class is the (incomplete) implementation of the Rent-A-Cat system.
-The StepDefinitions class is the (incomplete) implementation of Cucumber steps corresponding to the Gherkin steps.
+You will modify 4 files: **CatImpl.java**, **RentACatImpl.java**,
+**StepDefinitions.java**, and **rent_a_cat_return_cats.feature**.
+The CatImpl
+and RentACatImpl class are the incomplete implementations of Cat and RentACat that we saw in Exercise 2.
+The StepDefinitions class is the incomplete implementation of Cucumber steps corresponding to the Gherkin steps.
 The rent_a_cat_return_cats.feature file is a description of the "return cat" feature in the Rent-A-Cat system written in the Gherkin language.
 All the places to modify have been marked by // TODO comments.

-### Updating RentACatImpl.java
+### Updating Rent-A-Cat Implementation

-Let's first start by completing src/main/java/edu/pitt/cs/RentACatImpl.java.
+Let's first start by completing CatImpl.java and RentACatImpl.java files under src/main/java/edu/pitt/cs/.
 You can just copy the version that you completed for Exercise 2.

 Just by doing that, many tests will pass now.
 Try invoking the Maven testing phase after having copied the file and you will get: